Hot Fudge Recipe & 3 Variations

 - Mocha Hot Fudge: Chocolate and espresso, a match made in heaven!
 Mocha hot fudge sauce is richly flavored with espresso powder, a perfect topping for ice cream.
 Espresso powder is instant coffee (you’ll find it in the coffee aisle of the grocery store) and is quite concentrated.

-It’s best if you reheat only the amount you’re going to use.
-Microwave it gently (50%) in 10 second increments until warm.
+Reheat: Microwave it gently (50%) in 10 second increments until warm.
 Do not overheat.
 Larger amounts can be heated on the stove in a small saucepan over medium low heat.
+Heating up hot fudge repeatedly can result in poor texture.
+To avoid this problem, simply warm up a small portion at a time, just what you’re going to use.

 Ingredients